Inter-city rail: Poland

 The Polish State Railways (PKP), a state-owned corporate group, is the main provider of railway services.
 The PKP group holds an almost unrivaled monopoly over rail services in Poland since it is both supported and partly funded by the national government.

 As of 2018, foreign services operate on the Polish Railways network.
-These include EuroCity and EuroNight trains operating between Western and Eastern European destinations, including by the EN 440/441 from Berlin via Warsaw to Moscow operated by Talgo train of Russian Railways company.
+These include EuroCity and EuroNight trains operating between Western and Eastern European destinations, including by the EN 440/441 from Berlin via Warsaw to Moscow operated by a Talgo train of the Russian Railways company.